samjones00/docs/docs/_documentation/post-command.md

 ]
 ```

-#### Can use URL Encoding to escape characters

-The Request Arguments can be URL Encoded should you need to escape any special shell characters used, e.g:

-    $ x send https://covid-vac-watch.netcore.io QueryVaccinationRates %7BLocation%3A'New%20Jersey'%7D

 ## Authentication

 To support making Authenticated Requests most of ServiceStack's built-in Authentication Options are supported from the options below: